ashutoshgngwr/ashutoshgngwr.github.io/_posts/2022-11-24-detailed-logs-for-android-tests.md

 Notice the missing salient details here, like the line number for the failed assertion or the name of the test that came before the failed test.
 It doesn't happen when running the test suite using Android Studio.
-I get a detailed stack track there.
+I get a detailed stacktrace there.
 When I examined the logs that the virtual device generated during the test suite run, I found that the test runner indeed logs verbose messages.

 ```console
 E/TestRunner: failed: emptyListIndicator(com.github.ashutoshgngwr.noice.fragment.AlarmsFragmentTest)